Mine Circuit

 Mine Circuit (みねサーキット) was a 3.331 km motor racing circuit in Nagao, Nishiatsu-cho, Mine, Yamaguchi Prefecture, Japan.
 It used to be known as Nishinihon.
-The track closed in February 2006.
+The track closed in February 2006 as it was sold to Mazda for development purposes.

 It was one of the main circuits in Japanese motorsport; until 2005, every year, one or more races of the most important national categories, (the Japan GT Championship and Formula Nippon series) were held at this circuit.

 Lap records

-The official fastest race lap records at the Mine Circuit are listed as:
+The fastest official race lap records at the Mine Circuit are listed as: